If you’re looking to pick up some more leads for your cleaning business, then Facebook ads for cleaning businesses can be a fantastic strategy.

 Large Customer Base: Facebook has an estimated 2.89 billion users.
 Most adults in the US are on Facebook engaging with content.
 There is no other place where you can engage with this many people from the comfort of your own home/office.

-These three reasons alone make Facebook the most powerful advertising platform of our time.
-With that being said, you need to know how to use it if you want to get a positive ROI for your cleaning business.
+These three reasons alone make Facebook the most powerful advertising platform of our time for growing your cleaning business.
+With that being said, you need to know how to use it if you want to get a positive ROI for your cleaning business and achieve success.

 Do NOT Do Boosted Posts